 - Have legal custody of at least one child age 17 or younger living in the household.

-- Have a combination of reliable income and non-expiring aid that can support the living expenses and long term monthly rental payments (average $1,050 for two bedrooms or average $650 with housing voucher).
+- Have a combination of reliable income and non-expiring aid that can support the living expenses and long term monthly rental payments (for example, a family should have a total income of around $2,200 per month month for a two-bedroom home).

 - Cannot already have a rent/lease agreement or own a home.